-With Hurricane Matthew’s recent landfall on the east coast of Florida, there was a daunting list of items for business owners to consider.
-While the welfare of family, employees, and your physical office are at the top of the list, other issues like returning to work and paying employees must be considered as well.
-Your brain is certainly spinning, but following rules for paying employees can prevent a terrible situation from becoming even worse.
+In the wake of Hurricane Michael (and Hurricane Florence a few weeks ago), there is a daunting list of items for business owners to consider.
+While the welfare of family, employees, and your physical office inevitably top the list, other issues like returning to work and paying employees must now be considered as well.
 If you have any questions in regards to how to handle employee payment or other issues, feel free to contact our team of attorneys for employers in Tampa for guidance.

 The Fair Labor Standards Act provides a set of rules that govern how employees are to be paid during and after natural disasters, like hurricanes, based on their employment level and activity.
 These are as follows:

 Employers are required to pay the full salary for exempt employees if the office is closed or only open for part of the week due to inclement weather.
 Employers can make an employee use leave time for this purpose, if necessary.

 Employers are only required to pay nonexempt employees for the time that they actually worked.
 If the office is closed due to a natural disaster, they don’t have to pay nonexempt employees.